zsx/r3/README.md

 While this process *works*, it introduced considerable complexity...and currently it needs to use a somewhat modern Ren-C build to bootstrap--as opposed to a historical R3-Alpha.
-For the moment, some usable binaries are committed into the %make/ directory for 32/64-bit platforms on Linux/Mac/Windows.
-Building is a matter of picking a config out of the
+For the moment, some usable binaries are committed into the `%make/` directory for 32/64-bit platforms on Linux/Mac/Windows.

-%make/configs/ directory, and doing something along the lines of:
+Building is a matter of picking a config out of the `%make/configs/` directory, or just taking the defaults.
+Options may be overridden on the command line of %make-make.r (which is a client of Rebmake):

     r3-make ../src/tools/make-make.r CONFIG=configs/vs2017-x64.r DEBUG=asserts

 That would use the Windows r3-make tool to build a project for Visual Studio 2017.

-Because other priorities have taken the focus away from improvements to this build process, it would be strongly desirable if community member(s) could get involved to help streamline and document it!
-Since it's now *all* written in Rebol, that should be more possible.
+*(Because other priorities have taken the focus away from improvements to this build process, it would be strongly desirable if community member(s) could get involved to help streamline and document it!
+Since it's now *all* written in Rebol, that should be more possible.)*

 [100]: https://raw.githubusercontent.com/metaeducation/ren-c/master/ren-c-logo.png